ajkroeg/SearchAndRescue/README.md

 **Depends On IRBTModUtils and MapRandomizer!**

 This mod expands the consequences for the player's ejected pilots.
 On ejection, the unit makes a saving roll.
 On a success, the pilot is recovered normally.
 On failure, the pilot is listed as MIA and a Search And Rescue mission is added to the list of available contracts.
-This mod also enables the unused `usesExpiration` and `expirationTimeOverride` for ContractOverrides, and by default the SAR Missions will expire (disappear) after 14 days.
+This mod also enables the unused `usesExpiration` and `expirationTimeOverride` for ContractOverrides, and by default the SAR Missions will expire (disappear) after 14 days, and the missing pilot will be added to the death wall.

 mod.json settings follow:
 ```